Why It’s So Hard For Married Men To Have Female Friends

-A lot of people snickered and rolled their eyes when Vice President Mike Pence claimed he wouldn’t have dinner alone with a woman who was not his wife.
+A lot of people snickered and rolled their eyes when, back in 2017, Vice President Mike Pence claimed he wouldn’t have dinner alone with a woman who was not his wife.
 It’s insulting to imagine women as mere objects and temptresses rather than equals, and just as insulting to assume that heterosexual men are all rutting Neanderthals who can’t be alone with a woman for 10 minutes without attempting or at least thinking about having sex with her.
+Can men and women be friends?
+Of course they can.
+But for many men the question becomes more complicated than it first seems.

 But what if your wife came home one day and said, “Hey, I’m going out to dinner with Tim, my new friend from CycleBar”?
 Would your first thought be, Who the hell is that and why aren’t I invited?
 For some guys, it would.
 Because although it might sound absurd and antiquated on its face to say some men have trouble with the idea of opposite-gender friendships outside the confines of marriage, the fact is, many of them still do, despite how much gender roles in society have evolved.